Pam Hupp: Media coverage

 In May 2020, NBC News Studios and Blumhouse Television announced that they were co-producing a new scripted television series based on the murder of Betsy Faria.
 In February 2021, they disclosed that the six-episode series would be called The Thing About Pam.
 Renée Zellweger, who had become interested in the case after becoming "obsessed" with the Dateline NBC podcast, served as executive producer for the series and also portrayed Hupp using facial prosthetics and a fatsuit.
-Other cast members included Josh Duhamel as Schwartz, Judy Greer as Askey, and Katy Mixon as Betsy.
+Other cast members included Josh Duhamel as Schwartz, Judy Greer as Askey and Katy Mixon as Betsy.
 Filming was conducted in New Orleans; it was delayed by Hurricane Ida but was underway by October 2021.
-During filming, Zellweger received criticism for wearing a fatsuit.
+During filming, Zellweger received criticism for wearing the fatsuit.
 In February 2022, it was reported that Blumhouse and NBC News Studios had declined to share profits from The Thing About Pam with the family of Louis Gumpenberger.
 The series began airing on NBC in March 2022.

 The book Countdown to Murder: Pam Hupp, by Rebecca F. Pittman, was published in 2021.
 A book about the murder of Betsy Faria, by Joel Schwartz and Charles Bosworth Jr., Bone Deep: Untangling the Betsy Faria Murder Case, was published in 2022.

-In August 2022, Betsy Faria's murder was featured on the podcast Method & Madness.
-In it, Betsy's daughter Mariah Day shared her story.
+In August 2022, Betsy Faria's murder was featured on the podcast Method & Madness in which Betsy's daughter Mariah Day shared her story.

 In August 2022, the case of Hupp and Faria was featured in an episode of People Magazine Investigates airing on Investigation Discovery and discovery+.

+In September 2024, Hupp was featured in the Tubi true crime docuseries Ms. Murder.